predictive-clinical-neuroscience/PCNportal/README.md

   ~~~
   git clone https://github.com/predictive-clinical-neuroscience/PCNportal.git
   ~~~
-* Then go to /PCNportal/client/ subdirectory of your local repository clone.
+* Then go to the PCNportal/client/ subdirectory of your local repository clone.
 * First build your image with:
   ~~~
   docker-compose build